arnekaulfuss/Project-Cars-DS-LiveApp/README.md

 You will find in the Assets folder all Js/Css/Fonts/Less/Images used and all pages files are into /views.
 Your are allow to do all you want.

-PS: The app is still in beta, if you found a bug, report them here or in "link to come"
+PS: The app is still in beta, if you found a bug, report them here or in [Project-cars forum thread](http://forum.projectcarsgame.com/showthread.php?33757-Project-Cars-Dedicated-Server-Live-App)